andrew/ultimate-awesome/README.md

 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
 - [awesome-nativescript-vue](https://github.com/Gonzalo2310/awesome-nativescript-vue) - Resources for nativescript vue.
 - [awesome-apm](https://github.com/knight-zxw/awesome-apm) - 客户端(Android/iOS) APM相关博客收藏.
+- [awesome-kalman-filter](https://github.com/mintisan/awesome-kalman-filter) - A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kalman Filter(KF).
+This repository aims to be a comprehensive and organized collection that will help researchers and developers in the world of KF!.
 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
 - [Reading-Comprehension-Question-Answering-Papers](https://github.com/xanhho/Reading-Comprehension-Question-Answering-Papers) - Survey on Machine Reading Comprehension.
 - [awesome-macOS](https://github.com/AndrewSB/awesome-macOS) - A curated list of awesome macOS open source projects and libraries.